What Federal Safety Regulations Apply to Passenger-Carrying Motor Carriers?

-Federal Motor Carrier Safety Administration (FMCSA) has opened an investigation into a recent bus crash in nearby Delaware.
+The Federal Motor Carrier Safety Administration (FMCSA) has opened an investigation into a recent bus crash in nearby Delaware.
 The private bus, operated by Am United Express, was carrying 49 tourists back to New York City when it overturned on a highway exit ramp and slid down a grass embankment.
 The accident produced 2 fatalities and numerous injuries.
 Roughly 24 hours after the accident, about 20 patients were still hospitalized and one was still under critical care.

-While investigators have yet to determine a cause for the accident, they have ruled out alcohol or drugs.
+While investigators have yet to determine a cause for the commercial vehicle accident, they have ruled out alcohol or drugs.
 However, to better understand the causes of accidents in commercial passenger-carrying vehicles, like buses, it can be instructive to look at the risks identified by Congress and the FMCSA which are reflected in FMCSA safety regulations.
-This post will examine what types of commercial passenger transportation companies are covered by the safety rules and examine the some of the more noteworthy provisions.
+In this post, our Philadelphia personal injury lawyers will examine what types of commercial passenger transportation companies are covered by the safety rules and examine some of the more noteworthy provisions.

 What types of transportation companies are covered by FMCSA safety regulations?